spine-tools/Spine-Toolbox/docs/source/data_store_form/viewing_data.rst

 or via *Entity graph*'s context menu.

-.. tip:: To *extend* the selection in *Object tree* or *Relationship tree*, press and hold the **Ctrl** key while clicking on additional items.
+.. tip:: To *extend* the selection in *Object tree* or *Relationship tree*, press and hold the **Ctrl** key while clicking on the items.

-.. tip:: *Object tree* and *Relationship tree* also support **Sticky selection**, i.e., extending the selection by clicking on the items *without pressing Ctrl*.
+.. tip:: *Object tree* and *Relationship tree* also support **Sticky selection**, i.e., extending the selection by clicking on items *without pressing Ctrl*.
    To enable **Sticky selection**, go to **File -> Settings** and check the corresponding box.

 .. note:: At the moment, *Entity graph* only shows data from the first database open in the form.